UBC-MECH2024-Capstone-Team14/Microplate-Reader-Software/README.md

 # Microplate-Reader-Software

+This is the software subsystem of the [Microplate-Reader](https://github.com/UBC-MECH2024-Capstone-Team14/Microplate-Reader) project.

 ## Develop Environment

 This project uses [poetry](https://python-poetry.org/) as the package manager.
 Please follow poetry [instructions](https://python-poetry.org/docs/#installation) to install poetry.